bootphon/word-count-estimator/README.md

-- Then to predict the word counts for some audio files using the pre-trained model, run a docker container and mount your data and result directories to the intended directories in the container:
+- Then to predict the word counts for some audio files using the pre-trained model, run a docker container and mount your data and result directories to the intended directories in the container.

         $ sudo docker run \
           --name wce \